 Victorian eel fishery management plan

 Fisheries Victoria has been working with stakeholders to develop a new Victorian eel fishery management plan.
-A steering committee advises on the plan's preparation and has met three times.
-A draft plan will be made available for public comment on this website following their next meeting on 3 May 2017.
+A steering committee advises on the plan's preparation and has met four times.
+A draft plan is now available for public comment.

 This will be the third eel fishery management plan following those declared in 1995 and 2002.
 The purpose of this plan is to build on the progress made in the previous two plans and ensure the fishery remains viable, profitable and sustainable for all users of the resource.

 The draft plan sets out the management arrangements and proposes objectives, strategies and actions for the Victorian Eel Fishery for at least the next five years.
 It was prepared in consultation with an independently-chaired steering committee comprised of representatives from the commercial and recreational fishing and indigenous sectors.

 This management plan is a blueprint for future actions to benefit all users of the resource: Indigenous communities, recreational and commercial fishers, including those harvesting from restocked waters.
 This is reinforced by the key objectives of this plan which provide for:

 - Allow for sufficient adult eel escapement and recruitment thus stock sustainability

 - ensure the harvest is kept within limits consistent with the long term sustainability of the fishery

 - allow fishing for eels in a manner that has minimal ecological impact